-A probationary employee shall be evaluated in writing at least once near the midpoint of a full probationary period.
-Nothing in this Article shall in any way affect, interfere with, or prevent the release of a probationary employee at any time during a probationary period nor shall any provision of this Article affect, interfere with or prevent the extension of an employee's probationary period.
-The provisions of this Article shall in no way affect or alter the provisions of Article 9 - Probationary Period of this Agreement.
+A probationary employee hired on or after the effective date of this Agreement shall be evaluated in writing at least once during a full probationary period.
+Nothing in this article shall in any way affect, interfere with, or prevent the release of a probationary employee at any time during a probationary period nor shall any provision of this Article affect, interfere with or prevent the extension of an employee's probationary period.
+The provisions of this Article shall in no way affect or alter the provisions of Article 30 - Probationary Period of this Agreement.